sarathithikkatt/Real-time-Chat-Web-Application/README.md

     - [ ] A flow for users to create private chat rooms.

-    - [ ] A flow to display a list of users who are online and have had earlier interactions with you.
+    - [ ] A flow to display a list of users who are online and have interacted earlier with you.

     - [ ] A flow for users to mute and block messages from specific username/chat handles.